 Loving others is to love God, loving God is to love others.
 Love is a circle with no beginning or end.
 Love of God, love of self, and love of neighbour become the same thing.

 The rule’s tools are practical ways for love to grow and manifest.
 Anything done with love is a loving action.
 What we do with love becomes God’s action because it is being done with love.

 These tools, when practiced together, create community.
 The mantra is another tool that creates community.
 It is an ‘inner tool’ that grace uses to draw awareness into the divine within.
 There we experience ourselves as essentially loving and communal.
 The ‘outer tools’ of the Rule, when practiced, grow in harmony with this inner.
 The inner and the outer of life grow together, becoming one dynamic of love.

 If we covet another’s place in community, or something they have that we do not, what are we lacking?
 Could it be the self-assurance that grows from the regular practice of attending to Christ in the heart?

 To discipline the body could mean anything from the practice of physical stillness during meditation to being active each day in the ordinary work of the community – all so that we might practice attending to something and someone other than ourselves.
 This is daily training in love.

-There is no fear in love, but perfect love casts out fear; for fear has to do with punishment, and whoever fears has not reached perfection in love.
-We love because he first loved us.
-Those who say, “I love God,” and hate their brothers or sisters, are liars; for those who do not love a brother or sister whom they have seen, cannot love God whom they have not seen.
-The commandment we have from him is this: those who love God must love their brothers and sisters also.
-(1 John 4:18-21, NRSV).
+In love there is no fear, but perfect love drives out fear, because fear has to do with punishment, and one who fears has not come to perfection in love.
+Let us love because he loved us first.
+Anyone who says ‘I love God’ and hates a brother or sister, is a liar, since whoever does not love the brother or sister whom he has seen cannot love God whom he has not seen.
+This is the commandment we have received from him, that whoever loves God also loves brother and sister.
+(1 John 4:18-21, RNJB)